-If a Certificate is re-keyed prior to the 'Not After' date expiring and given the same 'Not After' date Issuing CAs may refer to this as reissue.
+If a Certificate is re-keyed prior to the 'Not After' date, and the new certificate is given the same 'Not After' date as the old certificate, this process is referred to as Certificate reissue.

 Issuing CAs that support re-keying must identify the products and services under which re-keys can be accepted.
-An Issuing CA may re-key a Certificate as long as: -
+An Issuing CA may re-key a Certificate as long as:

-- The original Certificate to be re-keyed has not been revoked; - The new public key has not been blacklisted for any reason; and

-All details within the Certificate remain accurate and no new or additional validation is required.
+- The original Certificate to be re-keyed has not been revoked; - The new public key has not been blacklisted for any reason; and - All details within the Certificate remain accurate and no new or additional validation is required.